Rudy La Scala

 As a performer, La Scala reached the top of the Billboard Top Latin Songs chart twice with "El Cariño Es Como Una Flor" and "Por Qué Será" in the 1990s.
 He is the only record producer with 12 platinum and nine gold certified albums in Venezuela.
 He also performed the theme song of the Venezuelan soap opera Cristal among others.

+Career

 1970s

 At age 15, La Scala formed a rock band named Las Explosiones de Goma.
 In 1971, he debuted as a solo artist, and under the name Flavio, released the song "Piensa, Sueña y Rie".
-Three years later, he changed his name to Rudy La Scala and presents the song "Woman", issued in Venezuela, Brasil, France and South Africa.
+Three years later, he changed his name to Rudy La Scala and presents the song "Woman", issued in Venezuela, Brazil, France and South Africa.
 The following year, La Scala recorded in Italy an album with Vittorio De Scalzi, the lead singer of the Italian progressive rock band New Trolls.

 In 1979, La Scala along with Cuban-Venezuelan singer María Conchita Alonso in the lead vocals formed Ambar, a disco music duo.
 They recorded Love Maniac, and the song "It's Time to Dance" became a hit, earning them a Gold album certification in Venezuela.